D'Orbigny's slider: Sexual dimorphism

 The sex identification is only possible when adult, at 5 or 6 years.
-The female is bigger and may reach 30 cm in length and has the bottom of the shell (plastron) slightly convex so as to provide more space for eggs.
-The male reaches 20 to 25 cm and has a longer and bulky tail, furthermore, the male bottom of the shell is straight or slightly concave to fit better upon females.
+The female is bigger and may reach 30 cm in length and has the plastron (bottom shell) slightly convex so as to provide more space for eggs.
+The male reaches 20–25 cm and has a longer and bulkier tail.
+Furthermore, the male plastron is straight or slightly concave to fit better upon females when mating.

 The male's cloaca is located 2/3 the distance between the tail beginning and the shell, while the female is very close to the shell.

 Reproduction

-Females produce an average of 10 eggs per buried nest; usually they bury two nests per season.
+The female Trachemys dorbigni produces an average of 10 eggs per buried nest; usually it buries two nests per season.
 Incubation ranges from 2 to 4 months.
 The eggs are laid under approximately 10 cm of sand.
 The eggs are white-colored.
 Each egg on average measures 39.3 mm in length and 25.8 mm in width, weighing on average 14.9 g.

-Only 31% of the female population lays egg each year.
+Only 31% of the female population lays eggs each year.

 The sex of baby turtles is determined by the temperature of the sand during incubation, lower temperatures increase the number of females.